splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 After you have selected the alert condition, continue to the next tab to specify the settings that trigger alerts.

+.. note:: If you don't see the Alert condition tab, you are viewing a detector created through the API.
+For more information, see :ref:`v2-detector-SignalFlow`.

 .. _alert-settings:

 Specify alert settings
 -------------------------------------------------------------------

 On the :strong:`Alert settings` tab, you specify the settings that trigger an alert.

-.. note:: If you don't see an Alert settings tab, you are viewing a detector that was created using the API; alert settings are defined in the :ref:`SignalFlow tab<v2-detector-signalflow>`.

 The available settings vary depending on the alert condition you selected.